In my world, RV camping and coffee go together like peanut butter and jelly, so I set out to find the best coffee makers for campers I could find.

 Pour overs have a pretty simple brewing process.
 Put the coffee filter holder with the filter on it over your mug or carafe.
 Put the coffee grounds on the filter, add hot water, and allow the water to seep through to produce coffee straight to your containers.

-Compared to the french press, the pour-over method is a slow process wherein you put water slowly to the coffee grounds at timed intervals.
+Compared to the French press, the pour-over method is a slow process wherein you put water slowly into the coffee grounds at timed intervals.

 One downside is that it’s not easy to maintain since you have to take it apart before you can clean it.